 Stroke is the number four cause of death and a leading cause of adult disability in the United States, according to the American Heart Association/American Stroke Association.
 On average, someone suffers a stroke every 40 seconds; someone dies of a stroke every four minutes; and 795,000 people suffer a new or recurrent stroke each year.

 The hospital is also designated as a Primary Stroke Center by the Florida Agency for Healthcare Administration for meeting criteria required to provide a high level of stroke care to patients.
-As a Primary Stroke Center, The Villages® Regional Hospital has the resources and ability to administer tissue plasminogen activator (tPA), a clot-busting drug used for stroke patients who arrive at the emergency department within a three-hour window from the onset of symptoms.
+As a Primary Stroke Center, UF Health The Villages® Hospital has the resources and ability to administer tissue plasminogen activator (tPA), a clot-busting drug used for stroke patients who arrive at the emergency department within a three-hour window from the onset of symptoms.

 Nationally Accredited Chest Pain Center

 As an Accredited Chest Pain Center with Primary PCI and Resuscitation, the Hospital uses a systematic, evidence-based and protocol-driven approach to cardiac patient care, reducing time to treatment during the critical early stages of a heart attack.

 PCI with Resuscitation Accreditation enhances patient outcomes because it reflects application of strategies such as early recognition, CPR and defibrillation, early intervention with primary PCI (coronary angioplasty), along with therapeutic hypothermia following a cardiac arrest.
 PCI is a non-surgical technique for treating narrowed coronary arteries and restoring blood flow to heart tissue.
 Post-arrest hypothermia treatment can help preserve neurological function in survival by regulating the patient’s body temperature.